I usually opened a bottle of wine because I was feeling stressed and wanted a quick way to relax.

 1. Feeling bad because of what’s going on in our head is unavoidable.

-Looking back, it was me telling myself I was failing as a parent and messing up my kids.
-It was me turning over in my mind that I was messing up this marriage too, and would be alone, a cat lady allergic to cats.
-It was my brain going to the place of being destitute if numbers in my business were down that week.
+Looking back, it was me who was telling myself I was failing as a parent and messing up my kids.
+It was me who was turning over and over in my mind that I was messing up this marriage too and would end up alone, a cat lady allergic to cats.
+It was my brain telling me that I was going to be destitute if numbers in my business were down that week.

 Each of these thoughts caused me to reach for the bottle.